michaeltopper1/michaeltopper1.github.io/content/authors/admin/_index.md

 title: Michael Topper
 ---

 I am a SSRC Criminal Justice Innovation Postdoctoral Fellow.
 My research focuses on the economics of crime.
+In Fall of 2025, I will be joining Cal Poly Pomona as an Assistant Professor of Economics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/jmp_michael_topper.pdf" "newtab" >}}Job Market Paper{{< /staticref >}}.